Windows XP end of support date is April 8, 2014 (less than two years from now!)

 All versions of Windows display a boot screen which clearly indicates the version installed.
 To see this screen, follow these instructions:

 - Turn on the computer’s monitor, then turn on the computer.

 - Watch the monitor as your computer boots.
 You will see a graphic display which will clearly indicate which version of Windows you have.

 The currently available operating system is Windows 7, prior to that there was Windows Vista, and prior to that Windows XP.

 Do you still repair Windows XP computers?

 Yes, for now I do still do minor repair of Windows XP computers.
 Small fixes and tune-ups are still being performed routinely but if there is a major problem like a hard drive that’s failed or motherboard that’s gone bad then it becomes evident that it is more cost effective to replace the computer rather than fix it.
 Here at Mike’s Computer repair, we service and sell computers.
 So whatever the decision is, repair or replace, we have a solution readily available.

-Mike is a full time Computer Service Technician.
+We are the only computer repair business on the North Coast with two locations to serve you.
+We sell and fix computers.
+We have three full time computer technicians.
+Mike, Jonathan, and Shaun are all qualified to meet your computer service needs.
 The Washington service area is Long Beach Peninsula, Long Beach, Ocean Park, Ilwaco, Seaview, Chinook, Surfside, Oysterville, Klipsan Beach, Nahcotta, and Naselle.
 Mike's Seaside Oregon Computer store serves Astoria, Warrenton, Gearhart, Seaside, and Cannon Beach.
-Contact Mike for an appointment.
+Contact Mike's Computer Repair for an appointment today.